Trinity church islington PRIVACY NOTICE

 6. The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought.

-- You can withdraw your consent easily by email (email@example.com), or by post (Trinity Church Islington Office, 5 Woodbridge Street, London, EC1R 0EX).
+You can withdraw your consent easily by email (firstname.lastname@example.org), by post (Trinity Church Islington Office, 5 Woodbridge Street, London, EC1R 0EX) or by clicking ‘unsubscribe’ on church communications that come from Mailchimp.

 7. The right to object to the processing of personal data where applicable.